 2018 saw a few changes to the Galapagos Islands entry requirements.
 As a result of these, you must enter the Galapagos with and be able to provide proof of the following:

-- Valid health insurance: Since November 2018, this is now a requirement of entry.
+- Valid health/travel insurance: Since November 2018, this is now a requirement of entry.

 - Return flight ticket: The law now states that a return flight ticket must be produced if asked for by immigration officials.

 - Cruise or accommodation reservation matching the dates on the flight ticket: We booked our initial nights accommodation in San Cristobal but nothing else.